medhir/musicbrainz/README.md

 MusicBrainz client interface for nTopology

 ## Running the Application
 You must have an installation of Node, NPM, and Go in order to run the application.
-Once you have these dependencies installed, run the following command within the applications directory:
+Once you have these dependencies installed, run the following command within the application's directory:
 ```sh
 make app
 ```